ibm-cloud-docs/vmwaresolutions/archiref/adds/adds-sso.md

 * Local OS - Local operating system users are local to the operating system where the vCenter Single Sign-On server is running.
 The local operating system identity source exists only in basic vCenter SSO deployments and is not available in deployments with multiple vCenter SSO instances.
 Only one local operating system identity source is allowed.
 Shown as locals in the vSphere Client.
 * vsphere.local – Enables administrator@vsphere.local to be authenticated.
-* {{site.data.keyword.vmwaresolutions_short}} infrastructure domain – This domain is the <root_domain> configured on the ADDNS server based on the parameters that are collected during the ordering process.
-This allows the user automation@<root_domain> to be authenticated.
+* {{site.data.keyword.vmwaresolutions_short}} infrastructure domain – This domain is the <root_domain> configured on the AD DNS server based on the parameters that are collected during the ordering process.
+This process allows the user `automation@<root_domain>` to be authenticated.

-Users can log in to vCenter only if they are in a domain that is added as a vCenter SSO identity source.
+Users can log in to vCenter Server only if they are in a domain that is added as a vCenter SSO identity source.
 You add more identity sources to give your AD or LDAP users access if required.

 ## vSphere SSO configuration
 {: #adds-sso-config}